Over 600 Meiteis leave Mizoram | Law-Order

 - India

-Superintendent of Police, Crime Investigation Department, Special Branch, Vanlalfaka Ralte told PTI that the Metei people left the state for fear of being attacked after an ex-militant organisation issued an advisory after the viral video of two women paraded naked by a mob in Manipur.
+Superintendent of Police, Crime Investigation Department, Special Branch, Vanlalfaka Ralte told PTI that the Metei people left the state afraid of being targetted after an ex-militant organisation issued an advisory after the video of two women paraded by a mob in Manipur.

 The SP said that the Meiteis also felt ''insecure'' due to the solidarity march organised by civil society groups on Tuesday.